ehsanyousefzadehasl/NN/README.md

 ![structure of an artificial neuron](img/The-structure-of-an-artificial-neuron.png)

 But, what is the bias?
-Bias is for shifting the activation function in a way that it may be impossible just by changing the weights.
+Bias is for shifting the activation function in a way that it may be impossible just by changing the weights (when inputs are zero).
 Look at the following figures consecutively, you will catch it:

 ![bias1](img/bias1.gif)
 ![bias2](img/bias2.png)